Convidecia: Trials of inhaled version (Convidecia Air)

 In September 2020, CanSino began a Phase I trial in China with 144 adults to determine safety and immunogenicity when inhaled through the mouth with nebulizer rather than intramuscular injection, with results published in 2021.
 On June 3, 2021, expansion of clinical trials was approved by the NMPA and the nasal spray applied for Emergency Use Listing.

 In July 2021, results published in The Lancet showed two doses of the inhaled version resulted in neutralising antibody responses similar to the existing one-dose injection and recommended the efficacy and cost-effectiveness of the nasal vaccine to be evaluated in Phase II/III studies.

 In September 2022, CanSino announced that Convidecia Air had been approved as a booster Covid-19 vaccine in China.
+Rollout of inhaled boosters was underway in October.

 Phase III

 In August 2020, Saudi Arabia confirmed it would begin Phase III trials on 5,000 people for Ad5-nCoV in the cities of Riyadh, Dammam, and Mecca.

 In October 2020, Mexico began Phase III trials on 15,000 volunteers.

 In September 2020, Russia began Phase III trials on 500 volunteers, which Petrovax later received approval from the government to expand to 8,000 more volunteers.

 In September 2020, Pakistan began Phase III trials on 40,000 volunteers as part of a global multi-center study.
 As of December, about 13,000 volunteers have participated in trials of Ad5-nCoV.

 In November 2020, Chile began Phase III trials on 5,200 volunteers to be managed by the University of La Frontera.

 In December 2020, Argentina's Fundación Huésped began Phase III trials in 11 health centers in the metropolitan area of Buenos Aires and Mar del Plata.